noraibrahimi/IntelliDotaIC/README.md

 # IntelliDotaIC

-Repository IntelliDota is part of IntelliDota thesis.
+Repository IntelliDotaIC is part of IntelliDota thesis.
 This repository includes the making of trained models.